Sleepless-Development/sleepless_inventory_addons/backItems/backItems.md

   - `model` (required for non-weapon models): Specifies the model of the non-weapon item.
 It should be the hash value of the model.

-  - `hash` (required for weapon models): Specifies the hash value of the weapon model.
+  - `hash` (required for weapons): Specifies the hash value of the weapon.

   - `isWeapon`: Indicates whether the item is a weapon (boolean value).